davidji/embedded-pbstreams/README.md

 ## Networking

-The device uses DHCP to get it's IP address.
+The gadget uses DHCP to get it's IP address.
 The idea was that the host would bridge it onto the network, so it would be available network wide, without any routing.
 That can't work for Wifi!